mkousal/Digital-electronics-1-Tachometer/README.md

  This block also contains a function which converts the total time from *binary integer* to *BCD code* to be displayed on the 4 digit 7 segment display.

-### SENSOR: <br/>
+### SENSOR <br/>
 #### `sensor`:
-   This block is used to calculate actual speed and triggering pulse every 100 meters for counting travelled distance. <br/>
+   - This block is used to calculate actual speed and triggering pulse every 100 meters for counting travelled distance. <br/>
-   Uses input from hall sensor mounted at the front wheel.
+   - Uses input from hall sensor mounted at the front wheel.
 Output one trigger signal every counted 100 meters and calculate actual real speed and set it to display output.

 ### 7 Segment Driver Module <br/>
-   This block consists of 4 smaller modules: `CLOCK`, `UP_DOWN_COUNTER`, `DRIVER_4X7SEG`, `DECODER_7SEG` <br/>
+   - This block consists of 4 smaller modules:
+      i. `CLOCK`,
+      ii. `UP_DOWN_COUNTER`,
+      iii. `DRIVER_4X7SEG`,
+      iiii. `DECODER_7SEG` <br/>
 #### `CLOCK`:
-   Generates 100MHz clock.
-This periodic signal is used in module `UP_DOWN_COUNTER`, which reacts on rising edge of the signal. <br/>
+   - Generates 100MHz clock.
+   - This periodic signal is used in module `UP_DOWN_COUNTER`, which reacts on rising edge of the signal. <br/>
-   Originally uses 4ms for each segment.
+   - Originally uses 4ms for each segment.
 #### `UP_DOWN_COUNTER`:
-   According settings (g_CNT_WIDTH), counts as the edge of the clock signal rises. <br/>
+   - According settings (g_CNT_WIDTH), counts as the edge of the clock signal rises. <br/>
 #### `DRIVER_4X7SEG`:
-   Main module, drives four 7segment displays.
+   - Main module, drives four 7segment displays.
 It is determinated by `CLOCK` and `UP_DOWN_COUNTER`.<br/>
-   Process MUX uses above modules to set data_outputs to each 7segment display. <br/>
+   - Process MUX uses above modules to set data_outputs to each 7segment display. <br/>
-   Input is a 16bit unsigned (`b"xxxx xxxx xxxx xxxx"`)
+   - Input is a 16bit unsigned (`b"xxxx xxxx xxxx xxxx"`)
 #### `DECODER_7SEG`:
    This module is used for displaying data on 7segment display.
 If have more displays, MUX has to be used. <br/>
    Both, common cathode and common anode can be used as well.